ddustin/lightning-rfc/07-routing-gossip.md

   - MUST set `timestamp` to greater than 0, AND to greater than any previously-sent `channel_update` for this `short_channel_id`.
     - SHOULD base `timestamp` on a UNIX timestamp.
+    - SHOULD ensure that the least-significant bit of `timestamp` differs between successive `channel_update` messages.
   - MUST set `cltv_expiry_delta` to the number of blocks it will subtract from an incoming HTLC's `cltv_expiry`.
   - MUST set `htlc_minimum_msat` to the minimum HTLC value (in millisatoshi)